walterhiggins/ScriptCraft/docs/API-Reference.md

     Package' and 'Previous Package' links to browse).

  2. The event handling function (also sometimes refered to as a 'callback').
-In ScriptCraft, this function takes 2 parameters, a listener object and an event object.
+In ScriptCraft, this function takes a single parameter, an event object.
 All of the information about the event is in the event object.

 In the example below, if a player joins the server and is an operator, then the ScriptCraft plugin information will be displayed to that